ibm-cloud-docs/cephaas/preinstallation_checklist.md

 IBM owns the responsibility to install, upgrade, and update the hardware and software for the on-premise infrastructure.
 IBM coordinates with you for any dependencies to ensure that your {{site.data.keyword.cephaas_full_notm}} data center meets all the prerequisites before the installation.

 IBM provides a pre-installation checklist after you place an order for {{site.data.keyword.cephaas_full_notm}} and also during the pre-installation stage.
-You must complete the items in the pre-installation checklist to prepare your IBM {{site.data.keyword.cephaas_notm}} environment for the installation.
+You must complete the items in the pre-installation checklist to prepare your {{site.data.keyword.cephaas_full_notm}} environment for the installation.
 An IBM representative conducts an installation readiness review to ensure that you understand the prerequisites.

 ## Preorder checklist
 {: #pre-order-check}

-Before you place the order, you must confirm if the following criteria to install the pod in your data center are met:
+Before you place the order, you must confirm if the following criteria to install the rack in your data center are met:
-*  Identify an IBM Cloud region closest to the physical location of your data center where the pod resides.
+*  Identify an IBM Cloud region closest to the physical location of your data center where the rack resides.
 The network latency between your data center and the selected IBM Cloud region that will run the control plane must maintain a network round-trip time (RTT) of less than or equal to 200 milliseconds.
 For more information, see [Network latency](/docs/cephaas?topic=cephaas-network_latency_main).
-*  Confirm that the site and environment requirements to place the pod are met.
+*  Confirm that the site and environment requirements to place the rack are met.
 For more information, see [Site-planning and environmental requirements](/docs/cephaas?topic=cephaas-pre_installation_checklist#site-plan-env-req).

 ## {{site.data.keyword.cephaas_full_notm}} requirements
 {: #sds-sys-req}